Furnace Repair Checklist

 - Ensure your hands and feet aren’t moist prior to touching the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and double-check it’s reading “on.”
 If you discover a tripped breaker, it will be in the middle or “off” spot.

-- With one hand, firmly turn the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a team member from AC Sales at (337) 234-2345 quickly.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a team member from AC Sales at (337) 234-2345 quickly.

 No matter your furnace’s age or brand, it has at minimum one standard wall switch situated on or close to it.